Back to Dealfront DigestSales

 • Rank in a company (consider if they’re decision makers or supporters who influence purchase decisions)

-This way, your buyer personas will be detailed enough to help you build a sales funnel model that optimizes the customer journey best.
+This way, your buyer personas will be detailed enough to help you build a sales funnel model that fully optimizes the customer journey.

-Doing detailed market research gives you multiple advantages.
-First, it helps you establish the pain points of your prospective customers.
-This empowers you to anticipate customer needs and build sales funnels that address their challenges in advance.
+Carrying out detailed market research gives you multiple advantages.
+First, it helps you establish your prospective customers’ pain points.
+This empowers you to anticipate customer needs and build a B2B sales funnel that addresses their challenges.

-Second, market research shows you the places where your competitors are falling short, enabling you to capitalize on the gaps.
+Market research can also show you where your competitors are falling short, so you can capitalize on their failures.
 For instance, if none of your competitors are creating call-to-action (CTA) videos for their BOFU stage, you can include them in your sales channels and improve your customer experience.

 • Get new ideas for product development